MicrosoftDocs/dynamics-365-intelligent-order-management/topics/provider-catalog.md

 [!include [banner](includes/banner.md)]

-This topic contains a list of all the providers that are available in Dynamics 365 Intelligent Order Management.
+This article contains a list of all the providers that are available in Dynamics 365 Intelligent Order Management.
 You can select a provider to get more detailed information about the provider.

 ## List of providers